devonfw-forge/devon4flutter-non-bloc-arch/pages/220-BLoC.md

 *Code Snippet 32: Accessing a BLoC in Wisgen [\[11\]](https://github.com/Fasust/wisgen)*

-## Layered Architecure
+## Layered Architecture

-Now that we understand how to implement the BLoC Pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE), lets’ have a look at how we can use it to achieve a four-layered architecture with one way dependencies [\[71\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1):
+Now that we understand how to implement the BLoC Pattern [\[7\]](https://www.youtube.com/watch?v=PLHln7wHgPE), lets’ have a look at how we can use it to achieve a four-layered architecture with one-way dependencies [\[71\]](https://medium.com/flutterpub/architecting-your-flutter-project-bd04e144a8f1):

 <img src="https://github.com/Fasust/flutter-guide/wiki//images/bloc-my-layers.png" height="500" alt="Four-Layered BLoC architecture">